si32/Django-Rest-Framework-Tutorial/README.md

 # Django-Rest-Framework-Tutorial

-Learn how to build REST APIs with Django &amp; the Django Rest Framework.
+Learn how to build REST APIs with Django &amp; the Django Rest Framework